Umuzi-org/tech-department/content/projects/tilde-mockups/public-profile/_index.md

 We also keep track of code reviews.
 So Another thing we can display is comments about excellent work and perhaps competent work.

-Eg: let's say Shindi reviews someone's api development code and says something wonderful.
-It would be very cool to have that show up.
+Eg: let's say Shindi reviews someone's api development code, marks it as excellent and says something wonderful.
+It would be very cool to have that show up on a the recruit's public profile page.

 We also keep track of what courses people registered for and when.
 A recruit can actually do multiple courses with us.
 For example one could do a full stack web dev course, then a course in React.

 One thing we are also quite excited about is supporting our Alumni.
 Once someone graduates from their course with us, we want to keep offering them value through giving them access to courses on our network.
-Ao their public profiles should get more awesome over time and show what they have been working on.
+And their public profiles should get more awesome over time and show what they have been working on.

 ## What data do we currenly not keep